2i2c-org/infrastructure/docs/howto/troubleshoot/logs.md

 #### Look at dask-gateway logs

-The following query will show logs from all the components of dask-gateay infrastructure - the controller, api and the proxy.
+The following query will show logs from all the components of dask-gateway infrastructure - the controller, api and the proxy.
 Note that this does *not* show logs from specific schedulers or worker pods a user might have started.